Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 Tailoring Diets Based on Insulin Sensitivity and Genetics: Personalised Weight Loss Strategies 🧬

-In the table below I summarise findings from various studies on the relationship between diet, insulin sensitivity and genetics.
-The key takeaway is that insulin sensitivity and genetic factors like the IRS1 genotype can influence how effective certain diets are for weight loss and insulin resistance improvement.
+The table below summarises findings from various studies on the relationship between diet, insulin sensitivity and genetics.
+The key takeaway is that insulin sensitivity and genetic factors i.e. the IRS1 genotype can influence how effective certain diets are for weight loss and insulin resistance improvement.
 Tailoring diets based on these factors may lead to better outcomes, particularly with low-carbohydrate diets being more beneficial for insulin-resistant individuals.
-However, in some cases(8), genetics and insulin secretion were found to have no significant effect on weight loss between different diets.
+However, in some cases (8), genetics and insulin secretion were found to have no significant effect on weight loss between different diets.

-Table: Summary of Studies on Diet, Insulin Sensitivity, and Genetic Factors
+Table: Summary of Studies on Diet, Insulin Sensitivity and Genetic Factors

 Study |